EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The Server's Sender ID is S_U, as defined in this document

-* The Master Secret is derived as specified in {{key-der}} of this document, with other = exchange_hash, AlgorithmID = "EDHOC OSCORE Master Secret" and keyDataLength equal to the key length of AEAD_V.
+* The Master Secret is derived as EDHOC-Exporter("EDHOC OSCORE Master Secret", length), where length is equal to the key length (in bits) of AEAD_V.

-* The Master Salt is derived as specified in {{key-der}} of this document, with other = exchange_hash, AlgorithmID = "EDHOC OSCORE Master Salt" and keyDataLength equal to 64 bits.
+* The Master Salt is derived as EDHOC-Exporter("EDHOC OSCORE Master Salt", 64)

 # Message Sizes